GrinonBarrett/Taksidos/Core Rules/3=Skills and Languages.md

 | Lakhasi | Hydron | TBD | A common language among the east. |

 ###### Langugages still need some work. :/

-**• Zoology**: A knowledge of creatures and their habitats.
-Also functions as a medicine skill for creatures of the associated type.
-This is actually a group of skills.
-There is one skill for each creature type except humanoids.